Sunny Xia leads Celebrate Asia 2023

 Northwest Asian Weekly

 The Seattle Symphony’s Celebrate Asia comes to us in the new year like a herald of spring, full of beautiful color and sound.
-For this year’s event, Douglas F. King Associate Conductor Sunny Xuecong Xia will lead the Symphony in a program focusing on celebration and love.
+For this year’s event, Douglas F. King Assistant Conductor Sunny Xuecong Xia will lead the Symphony in a program focusing on celebration and love.

 Xia’s Seattle Symphony conducting debut occurred on Nov.
 5, 2022, for the Family Concert, Nature Resounds, which highlighted the great outdoors as interpreted by composers such as Angelique Poteat and Tan Dun.
 An advocate of contemporary music, Xia studied violin from a young age.
 She describes herself as a “normal kid” growing up in Guangzhou, China, until the age of 14, when she received a scholarship to study music in Sydney, Australia.